MeherSarana/Hangman-Game-Using-Tkinter/README.md

 # Hangman-Game-Using-Tkinter
-It's a word guessing game if the player to enable to guess the word, he will be hanged.
+It's a word guessing game if the player is enable to guess the word, he will be hanged.